A Fairer Energy Future Built by Communities

 You'll be able to use lower-cost energy, enabling you to feel more confident to heat your home and benefit from lower energy bills.

-Yes.
-If eligible, an approved provider will install a battery and, if needed, a smart meter.
+For Phase 1, if you do not already have a smart meter you will need to have one installed.
+For Phase 2, if eligible, an approved provider will install a battery and, if needed, a smart meter.

 That's fine!
 You don't need any specific technology to take part.
 The SVPP works with homes and buildings of all types.
 If you do have low carbon technologies like solar, an EV charger or heat pump, that's fine too.